-The Club’s program will range from the romantic to the bouncy and rhythmic and from an Italian Christmas carol sung in English and a Welsh carol to a Christmas spiritual.
-There will also be a touch of Gilbert and Sullivan.
-But the emphasis will definitely be on holiday fare, both classically beautiful and warm-as-chestnuts sentimental.
+The Club’s program ranged from the romantic to the bouncy and rhythmic and from an Italian Christmas carol sung in English and a Welsh carol to a Christmas spiritual.
+There was also a touch of Gilbert and Sullivan.
+But the emphasis was definitely on holiday fare, both classically beautiful and warm-as-chestnuts sentimental.

-“When I Was One and Twenty," a mock dramatic piece, was composed by Richard Nance and is based on the poem by A. E. Hausman.
-MGC will pay tribute to two women: “Sylvia,” a richly harmonious love song by Oley Speaks, a composer and in the 1930s a member of MGC; and, based on text in Shakespeare’s The Tempest with additional lyrics by Ruth Morris Gray, the humorous and rousing sea-chantey-style “Kate.”
-Also on the program will be, by Gilbert and Sullivan's, “Chorus of Peers” from Iolanthe.
+“When I Was One and Twenty," a mock dramatic piece, was composed by Richard Nance and based on the poem by A. E. Hausman.
+MGC paid tribute to two women: “Sylvia,” a richly harmonious love song by Oley Speaks, a composer and in the 1930s a member of MGC; and, based on text in Shakespeare’s The Tempest with additional lyrics by Ruth Morris Gray, the humorous and rousing sea-chantey-style “Kate.”
+Also on the program was Gilbert and Sullivan's “Chorus of Peers” from Iolanthe.

-Among the ten holiday pieces performed by the men of Mendelssohn will be Praetorius’s sweet “Lo!
-How a Rose E’er Blooming,” J. S. Bach’s immortal chorale “Break Forth, O Beauteous Heavenly Light,” and Piero Yon’s “Jesu Bambino” – with a melody perhaps more familiar to most people as “O Come Let Us Adore Him,” which will feature a soprano solo.
-The spirit of Hanukkah will be represented by the lively, tango-like Ladino classic “Ocho Kandelikas” (“Eight Little Candles”), composed by Flory Jagoda.
-In the category of yuletide spiritual is the contrapuntal and musically playful “Go Tell It On the Mountain.”
+Among the ten holiday pieces performed by the men of Mendelssohn were Praetorius’s sweet “Lo!
+How a Rose E’er Blooming,” J. S. Bach’s immortal chorale “Break Forth, O Beauteous Heavenly Light,” and Piero Yon’s “Jesu Bambino” – with a melody perhaps more familiar to most people as “O Come Let Us Adore Him,” which featured a soprano solo.
+The spirit of Hanukkah was represented by the lively, tango-like Ladino classic “Ocho Kandelikas” (“Eight Little Candles”), composed by Flory Jagoda.
+In the category of yuletide spiritual was the contrapuntal and musically playful “Go Tell It On the Mountain.”